telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/leak.md

 - Triggering the garbage collect causes many "leaked" detached DOM nodes to be collected.
 If this is not so, then there is a real problem present.
 - According to Igor, the Chrome browser must be started with `--js-flags="--nocrankshaft --noopt"`.
 We did not notice any effect of these flags in our test cases, though.

-## Create a Test Case
+### Create a Test Case

 To verify that your implementation does not differ from the default AngularJS behavior, create a simplified test case which uses the `ng-repeat` directive and the router.
-The code is available in [the Dojo](http://dojo.telerik.com/@petyosi/ipaJE), too:
+The code is available in [the Dojo](http://dojo.telerik.com/@petyosi/ipaJE), too.

+###### Example

 ```html
 <!DOCTYPE html>